$457,344Average Value$368Average Price per Sq Ft8Homes For Sale

 Major roads in Totowa Section, highway access, nearby hospital

-Downtown Paterson is less than 2 miles away, and residents can drive or catch an NJ Transit bus from a stop along Union or Wayne Avenue.
+Downtown Paterson is about a mile away, and residents can drive or catch an NJ Transit bus from a stop along Union or Wayne avenues.
 The area has major roads, like West Broadway and Preakness Avenue, but Interstate 80 and State Route 19 are less than 10 minutes away.
 St. Joseph’s University Medical Center is the nearest hospital, about 4 miles away.
 Some areas of Paterson fall in flood zones.
 Totowa Section, on the other hand, is not in a flood zone, but hurricanes and tropical storms irregularly pass over the area, bringing heavy rains and high winds.

 Parks in this Area